vulcu/dahlia/README.md

   * ~~Refactor `main_js.pd` to target a Javascript/WebAudio build~~
   * ~~Build script targeting Javascript/WebAudio (HVCC)~~

-**Status: This project is not in active development, but may resume in the future.**
+**Status: Project feature development is on hiatus, but it is actively maintained.**

 <br>
 (C) 2021-2023, Winry R. Litwa-Vulcu